DmitryDesign3/EURO__Landing-Page/README.md

 Responsive layout for various devices.

-Use of modern technologies: [list technologies, e.g., HTML5, CSS3, JavaScript, Flexbox, Grid, etc.].
+Use of modern technologies: [HTML5, CSS3, JavaScript, Flexbox, Grid].

 Optimization for fast page loading.